jfredett/hazel/LOG.md

 I suppose this might mean I have a few actors to build, I could have a UCI frontend actor that forwards messages to the WitchHazel actor.
 WitchHazel can happily talk to itself, but the UCI actor only has state sufficient for the current UCI game.

+## 2302 - ui

+I got distracted.
+I'm stuck debating how I want to approach the next bit of work.
+I'm leaning towards movegen, I've done it once, I should be able to port it over relatively quickly.
+The tools I've got in place now make it much nicer to work with.
+Getting anything in place gets me closer to a working engine, which was originally my EOY goal.

+I do want to rebuild the UI, but I think it's still going to be flawed until I have a working engine to back it.
+I considered building something that would just talk to stockfish, but the point of the UI is to have a backend look into Hazel, so building against stockfish doesn't really get me anything.

+Building the movegen will necessarily build out the DSL for WitchHazel as well, so I think it's time to merge this and go back to procrastinating on UI stuff.
+This branch has been exceedingly misnamed for it's entire life, and I think that might be my favorite thing about it.
+It's final act, in fact, was one in which it was ultimately decided that not only should most of that code be deleted,

+but also that I should do it later.

+Larry Wall said that the three virtues of the good programmer are Laziness, Impatience, and Hubris.
+I am a good programmer.